Conscious Travel into Ethiopia....

-An idea, a feeling, an itch, a desire, gradually translates itself into action, while to the procrastinator it ends as just an idea.
-As an avid traveler, addicted to the unknown, adventure, challenge, relaxation and at times inner quest, we tend to pounder on basic questions that can ease the itch to transform the feeling to contempt, not satisfaction.
-Furthermore it’s the research, anticipation, journey, discovery and not just the destination that fuels our passion and refuels our hunger to travel more.
+An idea, a feeling, an itch, a desire—these gradually transform into action, while for the procrastinator, they remain just ideas.
+As an avid traveler, addicted to the unknown, adventure, challenge, relaxation, and at times, inner quests, we often ponder fundamental questions that can ease this itch, transforming feelings into contentment, if not satisfaction.
+It’s the research, anticipation, journey, and discovery—not just the destination—that fuels our passion and rekindles our hunger for travel.

-In anticipation of fresher air, nature, adventure and to have ample time to handle any unforeseen circumstances I woke up at 6am on a Saturday to pack the few items onto my backpack.
-As one travels out of Addis for a day or more it is best to pack most of the items one needs in the city, as the availability of shops to purchase medical supplies, sanitary items, camera & other technology accessories, or food choices can be limited.
+In anticipation of fresh air, nature, adventure, and ample time to handle any unforeseen circumstances, I woke up at 6 am on a Saturday to pack a few items into my backpack.
+When traveling out of Addis for a day or more, it’s best to pack everything needed in the city, as shops for medical supplies, sanitary items, camera and technology accessories, and food choices can be limited outside the city.

-While packing for your trip make sure to include at least 2 choices of light clothing, underwear, swimming gear, sport gear, cap, bottled water, lemon pr tenadam sticks, sunscreen lotion, glasses and flip-flops.
-The choice of carrying Red Cross emergency kit as well as vehicle spare parts & the like is solely left to the level of risk aversion of the person who is travelling, and where in Ethiopia you are travelling to.
-Like in most places in Ethiopia its best either to take malaria pills or to the more risk taker incorporate insect prevention methods such as using repellants, avoiding any strong odor, making sure to use mosquito nets, use a branch from a tree with plenty leaves to chase the flees, and such can go a long way in securing ones health.
+While packing, make sure to include at least two choices of light clothing, underwear, swimming gear, sports gear, a cap, bottled water, lemon or tenadam sticks, sunscreen lotion, glasses, and flip-flops.
+The choice of carrying a Red Cross emergency kit, vehicle spare parts, and other such items depends on the traveler’s risk aversion and the specific Ethiopian destination.
+As in most places in Ethiopia, it’s best to either take malaria pills or, for the more risk-tolerant, incorporate insect prevention methods such as using repellents, avoiding strong odors, using mosquito nets, or using a leafy branch to chase away pests.
+These measures can go a long way in ensuring one’s health.

 As a woman travelling alone I have backpacked, driven alone, taken public transport, group overland travel as well as trekked & hiked around Ethiopia in the day time and sometimes at night and I have never encountered severe issues with random strangers.